jkbz64/TwitchQt/README.md

 # TwitchQt

-Header-only Twitch.tv api written using Qt5.
+Header-only Qt wrapper for the new Twitch.tv api(Helix) written using Qt5.